fastily/wpkit/README.md

 #ctools
-Tools/scripts/frameworks extending [jwiki](https://github.com/fastily/jwiki), intended for use with WMF Wikis.
+Fastily's tools, bots, and frameworks, intended for use with WMF Wikis.

-This repository is also currently the home to
+This repository is also the home to
 * [FastilyBot](https://en.wikipedia.org/wiki/User:FastilyBot)
 * [MTC!](https://en.wikipedia.org/wiki/Wikipedia:MTC!)